 In touching someone’s life, our loneliness dissipates.
 And our service opens new doors of opportunity and connection.

-3. Look in the yellow pages or search the internet for names of organizations that do good work in your community, such as non-profit groups.
-Check into two or three groups and get involved in one or two.
+3. Search the internet for organizations doing good work in your community, or groups devoted to a hobby or interest of yours, get info and go to a meeting.
+Get involved in one or two.
 Offer your expertise or time.
 You’ll meet lots of good people who are trying to make a difference in the world.
-And just one new friend may make a difference in your life . . . and help you to cure lonelienss!
+And just one new friend may make a difference in your life . . . and help you to cure loneliness!

 Just how do you find the treasure-trove of helpful information hidden within?
 It’s easier than you might think!
 Pay attention to your daydreams and fantasies, which can be useful ways of exploring logical opportunities for change.